-We may appear to be clod-footed as we underweight the huge US component of the MSCI World Index in favour of those markets and companies that are being under-represented.
+We may appear to be clod-footed as we underweight the huge US component of the MSCI World Index in favour of those markets and companies that are being underrepresented.
 Do recall that the US now represents 49% of this benchmark index even though it produces less than 20% of global output.
 For all the ingenuity of Silicon Valley, we doubt that the US will provide 49% of the best investments in the world over the next 15 years.
-Our relatively low weighting in US stocks and the progressive build-up of cash and shorts has tended to act as a drag on our performance; the Company averaged about 85% exposure for the quarter.
-For the moment this is causing us to underperform the MSCI World Index though we are achieving respectable returns of 2.9% and 15.2% pre-tax for the last three and 12 months respectively.
-The MSCI World Index returned 5.4% and 19% respectively.
-We believe our stance will pay off shortly.